maolong/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?
+Questions for assessment are:
+1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

 To evaluate differences between weekdays and weekend, the analysis uses the filled dataset.
 First step is the addition of a new column to dataset to identify if a day is weekday or weekend.
 Then the dataset is summarize to obtain the average number of steps taken in each interval, averaged across all weekday days or weekend days